 For the reasons expressed above, offshore companies that are legitimately claimed by UK residents are not actually that normal practically speaking.
 Rather, offshore organizations possessed by offshore trusts are utilized as often as possible.
 Such game plans are frequently prominent from a non-tax edge because of the down to earth focal points of owning the trust ventures through at least one completely claimed offshore company.
 This gives the trustees the advantage of limited liability.

-The residence of the company is anything but a key issue in these conditions as the main people lawfully qualified for exercise control of the company are the non-inhabitant trustees.
+The residence of the company is anything but a key issue in these conditions as the main people lawfully qualified to exercise control of the company are the non-inhabitant trustees.

 In any case, following on from the Wood v Holden case, care would need to be taken to guarantee that the organization truly is controlled by either the trustees or directors.
 If they somehow managed to stand aside and let a settlor/beneficiary give every direction, it could be contended that the organization residence is equivalent to that of the settlor or beneficiary.